valeIT/valeIT.github.io/tos/index.md

 Your access to and use of the Services or any Content are at your own risk.
 You understand and agree that the Services are provided to you on an “AS IS” and “AS AVAILABLE” basis WITHOUT EXPRESS OR IMPLIED WARRANTY OR CONDITION OF ANY KIND.
 YOU USE THE SERVICE AT YOUR OWN RISK.
 Without limiting the foregoing, to the maximum extent permitted under applicable law, VALENTINO URBANO DISCLAIMS ALL WARRANTIES AND CONDITIONS, WHETHER EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.

-Wemake no warranty or representation and disclaim all responsibility and liability for: (1) the completeness, accuracy, availability, timeliness, security or reliability of the Services or any Content; (2) any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services or any Content; (3) the deletion of, or the failure to store or to transmit, any Content and other communications maintained by the Services; and (4) whether the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
+We make no warranty or representation and disclaim all responsibility and liability for: (1) the completeness, accuracy, availability, timeliness, security or reliability of the Services or any Content; (2) any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services or any Content; (3) the deletion of, or the failure to store or to transmit, any Content and other communications maintained by the Services; and (4) whether the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
 No advice or information, whether oral or written, obtained from or through the Services, will create any warranty or representation not expressly made herein.

-Wealso don’t not warrant, endorse, guarantee or assume responsibility for any third party product or service advertised or offered by a third party on or through any of our Services or any hyperlinked website, or featured in any banner or other advertising.
+We also don’t not warrant, endorse, guarantee or assume responsibility for any third party product or service advertised or offered by a third party on or through any of our Services or any hyperlinked website, or featured in any banner or other advertising.
 No advice or information whether oral or in writing obtained by you from us shall create any warranty on behalf of us in this regard.
 Some aspects of this section may not apply in some jurisdictions.

 **Other Terms** The Payments for the Services are provided by [Apple](http://www.apple.com/legal/internet-services/itunes/us/terms.html) and [FastSpring](http://fastspring.com).
 You are subjected to their Terms of Service when using their Services.